Students call for peace in Albany

 “It doesn’t matter how old you are, or where you are, you go could just like that,” said student, Timothy Snipps.

-It was all in efforts to put an end to the ongoing gun violence in Albany.
+It was all in effort to put an end to the ongoing gun violence in Albany.

-“You know these are your neighbors your brothers, your sisters your cousins, and people that your friends are friends with, one day they are here and the next their not,” said Bradley.
+“You know, these are your neighbors, your brothers, your sisters your cousins, and people that your friends are friends with.
+One day, they are here and the next they’re not,” said Bradley.

 “There could be a casket anytime or anywhere because of the rate of violence that is happening in Albany,” said Project Manager of the Boys & Girls Clubs David Gordon.

-Gordon says it starts with teaching the kids how to deal with conflict.
+Gordon says it starts with teaching kids how to deal with conflict.

-“If we continue to go toward the streets, and continue to feed into social media nonsense, this is going to happen the reality of life is death,” said he.
+“If we continue to go toward the streets, and continue to feed into social media nonsense, this is going to happen.
+The reality of life is death,” he said.

 Over 100 kids in Albany signed a pledge to end gun violence in the city.